 Industrial process automation and manufacturing are an important sector for Europe.
 Many European companies are world leaders in terms of systems and applications development, supply, and usage.
 ABB is the world leader in process automation with a market share of 22%, followed by Siemens and Schneider Electric.
-The importance of manufacturing in Europe is highlighted in the roadmap from the Ad-hoc Industrial Advisory Group of the Factories of the Future PPP and EFFRA, the European Factories of the Future Research Association stating that around one in ten (9.8 %) of all enterprises in the EU-27's non-financial business economy were classified as manufacturing in 2009, a total of 2 million enterprises.
-The manufacturing sector employed 31 million persons in 2009, generated EUR 5,812 billion of turnover and EUR 1,400 billion of value added.
-The sectors' turnover grew from 2009 to 2010 by EUR 600 billion, up to EUR 6,400 billion.
-By these measures, manufacturing was the second largest of the NACE sections within the EU-27's nonfinancial business economy in terms of its contribution to employment (22.8 %) and the largest contributor to non-financial business economy value added, accounting for one quarter (25.0 %) of the total (source: Eurostat).
+The importance of manufacturing in Europe is highlighted in the roadmap from the Adhoc Industrial Advisory Group of the Factories of the Future PPP and EFFRA, the European Factories of the Future Research Association stating that around one in ten (9.8 %) of all enterprises in the EU-27's non-financial business economy were classified as manufacturing in 2009, a total of 2 million enterprises.
+The manufacturing sector employed 31 million persons in 2009, generated EUR 5,812 billion of turnover and EUR 1,400 billion.
+By these measures, manufacturing was the second largest of the NACE sections within the EU-27's non-financial business economy in terms of its contribution to employment (22.8 %) and the largest contributor to non-financial business economy value added, accounting for one quarter (25.0 %) of the total (source: Eurostat).